 About that same time, the partnership began discussions with the Division 1A Athletic Directors' Association regarding its potential involvement in the event.
-The Division 1A AD's would be able to assist the partnership with team selection and would receive valuable exposure and funding for their student-athlete life-skills program, CHAMPS.
+The Division 1A ADs would be able to assist the partnership with team selection and would receive valuable exposure and funding for their student-athlete life-skills program, C.H.A.M.P.S.
+International Sports Properties (ISP) was selected to coordinate operations for the event.

-In December, 1993, the partnership finalized the event format with an agreement refined to include the Division 1A Athletic Directors' Association and the CHAMPS program became the charity of the Great Eight.
+In December, 1993, the partnership finalized the event format with an agreement refined to include the Division 1A ADs and ISP, and the C.H.A.M.P.S. program became the official charity of the Great Eight.

-A national media teleconference was held to announce the Raycom Sports/ESPN partnership and the creation of the Great Eight.
+A national media teleconference was held to announce the Raycom

+Sports/ESPN partnership and the creation of the Great Eight.
 Kansas head coach Roy Williams and Cincinnati mentor Bob Huggins participated in the call, which received a large amount of attention by the media nationwide.
 The event was officially under way.